reactgular/observables/README.md

 ----
 ### combineFirst

-When all observables have emitted their first value, then emit an array of those values.
+When all observables have emitted their first value, then emit an array of those values and complete.

-This operator is the opposite of [combineLatest()](https://rxjs.dev/api/index/function/combineLatest).
+This operator uses [combineLatest()](https://rxjs.dev/api/index/function/combineLatest) internally, but only firsts the first value from each observable.

-> Be aware that `combineFirst` will not emit an initial value until each observable emits a first value.
+> Be aware that `combineFirst` will not emit a initial value until each observable emits a first value.

 ```typescript
 combineFirst<O extends Observable<any>, R>(...observables: O[]): Observable<R>